CONSTRUCTION CATALOGUE

 This means each unit has its own fire-separated exit path from the main space of the unit to the exterior.
 In this case, each unit will have its own exterior ‘front door.’

-This means units will share a ‘front door’ and have a small section of communal space from which they access each of their units.
+This means units will share a ‘front door’ and have a small section of communal space from which they access the unit.

 This is a good option because you will not have to do a lot of work to allow access to the unit.
 A door at the main level, often at the side of the house, accesses a stair directly to the unit.
 These are often separated from the main floor living space.